-Demystifying the Birth Chart By Maria Vaiano
+Demystifying the Birth Chart By Astrologer Maria (Vaiano) DeSimone

 It’s the moment you’ve been waiting for.
 Anxious fingers dial the phone and you listen as a friendly voice greets you.
 Butterflies of excitement circle around your stomach; it’s time for your astrology consultation.